chipcullen/colorosetta-extension/README.md

 ## Features

-- Translates selected text into 6 color spaces: Hex (6), Hex (8), RGB, RGBa, HSL, HSLa
+- Translates selected text into 7 color spaces: Hex (6), Hex (8), RGB, RGBa, HSL, HSLa and Named Colors
-- Can translate directly to each of those color spaces
+- Can translate directly to each of those color spaces.
+If there is no matching named color, you get a warning instead.
 - Note: if translating from a color space with an alpha channel (e.g. rgba) to one without an alpha channel (e.g. Hex 6), the translated color assumes a `#ffffff` background

 ## Known Issues

-- No support for translating to named colors (e.g. `rebeccaPurple`), but you can start with a named color